 Dashcam Uses Explained

 Curious about where dashcam footage can be used?
 What does the law say?
-We answer these questions and more here.

 For example, if you take another motorist to court over an incident, there is the possibility that the judge could use your own footage against you, should you be in contempt of a motoring violation.